GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 int datalen, struct rrec *newrr,

-char *buf, int buflen);In the SYNOPSIS section, the function will always begin at the beginning of line.
-If there is more than one function presented in the SYNOPSIS section and a function type has not been given, a line break will occur, leaving a nice vertical space between the current function name and the one prior.
+char *buf, int buflen);Typically, in a “Synopsis” section, the function delcaration will begin the line.
+If more than one function is presented in the “Synopsis” section and a function type has not been given, a break will occur, leaving vertical space between the current and prior function names.

 The default width values of